scala/docs.scala-lang/overviews/reflection/symbols-trees-types.md

 across in the pattern match.
 Thus, in these situations, typically class `Traverser` is used.

-`Traverser` makes sure to visit every node in a given tree, in a breadth-first search.
+`Traverser` makes sure to visit every node in a given tree, in a depth-first search.

 To use a `Traverser`, simply subclass `Traverser` and override method `traverse`.
 In doing so, you can simply provide custom logic to handle only